Mindful Teens with Jessica Morey: from the Parenting Without Power Struggles Podcast, hosted by Susan Stiffelman

 How can parents enjoy the journey of parenthood, while raising joyful, resilient kids?
 Marriage and family therapist Susan Stiffelman has explored the answers to this question in her best-selling book Parenting Without Power Struggles and with thousands of parents and children, in her practice and through workshops and talks throughout the world as well as online.

-Susan Stiffelman likens successful parenting to being the captain of a ship, calm, confident, and in charge (verses constant negotiating, or worse, when the children are calling the shots).
+Susan Stiffelman likens successful parenting to being the captain of a ship – calm, confident, and in charge (versus constant negotiating, or worse, when the children are calling the shots).
 She writes: “When we are captaining the ship, we are responsively flexible, choosing how we engage with our child during one of [their] storms rather than reflexively reacting based on triggered behaviors we inherited from our own upbringing.”

 The “Parent Coach” advice columnist for the Huffington Post for many years, Susan Stiffelman also provides parents with insights, guidance, and support through her podcast, with guests who have included Jane Goodall, Dan Siegel, and Kristin Neff, among many others.